WHAT IS THE WITCH WOUND?

-The Witch Wound has led to our collective repression of inner and unseen realms, the suppression of our unlimited potential and the trauma programme keeping most of the planet disconnected from the infinite capacities of human consciousness.
+The Witch Wound has led to our disconnection from ancient Feminine wisdom and the web of life, to the suppression of our unlimited potential and to the trauma programme keeping most of the planet disconnected from the infinite capacities of human consciousness.

 In our full power we are a threat to existing harmful structures of control.
 It is in the interests of existing patriarchal domination paradigms to ensure we do not heal the witch wound, that we do not awaken and reconnect with our inherent magic and true unlimited sovereign potential.